Uninett/nav/doc/howto/generic-install-from-source.rst

 This is a generic guide to installing NAV from source code on a \*NIX flavored operating system.
-The specifics of how to install NAV's dependencies, such as PostgreSQL_ or :xref:`Graphite` will be entirely up to you and your choice of OS.
+The specifics of how to install NAV's dependencies, such as :xref:`PostgreSQL` or :xref:`Graphite` will be entirely up to you and your choice of OS.

 Dependencies